Catbells, Maiden Moor, Dale Head and Hindscarth from Lingholm

 The route

 This 19.6 km horseshoe rings the eastern side of the Newlands valley from the Lingholm estate on Derwentwater's western shore.
 It is a true Wainwright collector's round, linking five summits along one continuous skyline: Catbells (451 m), Maiden Moor (576 m), High Spy (653 m), Dale Head (753 m) and Hindscarth (727 m).
-The recorded ascent understates the real climbing, which feels closer to a thousand metres once you are on the tops, so treat this as a committing mountain day.
+With over 1,000 m of climbing across the tops, treat this as a committing mountain day.

 From Lingholm you pick up the Catbells north ridge and take the short rocky climb to its summit, with Derwentwater spread out behind.
 From here the route stays high, rolling south west along the broad ridge over Maiden Moor and on to High Spy, with the Newlands valley dropping away to the west and Borrowdale to the east.